whytui/aoemod/CustomROR/CustomROR_README.txt

 - Get latest CustomizeAOE version from http://aoe.heavengames.com/dl-php/showfile.php?fileid=2464
 - Run CustomizeAOE and click Menu>File>Install CustomROR.
 - Select C:\temp\customROR\CustomROR.dll and C:\your_aoe_install_dir\EmpiresX.exe (the game file you want to patch).
-  (note: you can copy-paste EmpiresX.exe to EmpiresX2.exe and patch this file to keep EmpiresX.exe unchanged)
+  (note: you can copy-paste EmpiresX.exe to EmpiresX2.exe and patch this copy to keep EmpiresX.exe unchanged)

 Notes:
 - Several options can be configured in customROR.xml, like conversion resistances.
+- Select a different empires.dat file to use in customROR.xml.
 - Custom civilizations can be configured in customROR_civs.xml.
 => Edit XML files with a text editor (with syntax coloration if possible, for example Notepad++)
 - Use CustomizeAOE to change other options if you want.
 Ths installation process should already have patched CustomROR-required options (including ROR_API).